Join our team

 Programme Management and Coordination

-• Coordinate, develop and manage Colombia’s country programme to ensure quality project implementation and appropriate project cycle management, in accordance with strategies, project plans and Geneva Call procedures;
+• Coordinate, develop and manage Syria’s country programme to ensure quality project implementation and appropriate project cycle management, in accordance with strategies, project plans and Geneva Call procedures;

 • Develop and update programmatic methodologies;